-Executive functions are the decision-making processes that include planning, organizing, sequencing, strategizing, and response inhibition, sustained attention, time management, flexibility and remembering details.
-Executive functions are required at the onset of a task or when a novel task is presented.
-They are needed to organize one’s thoughts and actions in order to create a plan and execute the plan.
+Executive functioning is the decision-making processes that include planning, organizing, sequencing, strategizing, response inhibition, sustained attention, time management, flexibility and remembering details.
+Executive functioning is required at the onset of a task or when a novel task is presented.
+It’s needed to organize one’s thoughts and actions in order to create a plan and execute the plan.
 In addition, executive functions help with self-regulation, which is the ability to monitor one’s behaviors.
 Improving self-regulatory processes will increase executive control, which together, are central to cognitive, linguistic, behavioral, and affective control—all of which are fundamental to learning and success in school.